jeungsook/cs135/lessons/redirection.md

 Not that different from how you use keyboard input.

-Here, I want you to create a file right now that has the following three numbers in it, separated by spaces:
+As an example, I want you to create take one of your previous exercises that took numbers entered into the keyboard as input and instead create a file with the numbers terminated with a line feed.

-2 12 16

-Then, I want you to use Linux redirection with this file and your Exercise 6 (recompile it first if you have to).
+Then, I want you to use Linux redirection with the file you just created as input.

-You should get the following two x values for your roots:

-x1 = -2.000
-x2 = -4.000

-Cin retrieves numbers, strings, and characters up to either a space or newline character.

-A file with:

-2 <br>
-12 <br>
-16 <br>

-Will also work fine with your Exercise 6.

-You will need 3 cin statements to read in these three numbers, just like keyboard input.
+You should see the results of your program's computation as if you had entered the numbers yourself through the keyboard.

+### Output Stream

+Similarly, you can use Linux Redirection to redirect output.

+Ex:

+./a.out > file.txt

+Now, instead of outputting text to the screen, cout statements in your program will output to the file provided.
+If the file does not exist, a file with that name will be created.

+You can use both input and output redirection at the same time:

+./a.out < inputfile.txt > outputfile.txt

 I hope this clears things up but let me know if you have any more questions!